The Millionaire Next Door: To increase net worth, spend less than you earn

 Anyone who spends what they earn or more than they earn will fail to increase their net worth.

 Avoid buying status objects or leading a status lifestyle

 Buying or leasing brand-new, expensive imported vehicles is poor value.

 Buying status objects such as branded consumer goods is a never-ending cycle of depreciating assets.
-Even when you get a good deal on premium items, if you choose to replace them frequently, the older items hold no value and have become a sunk cost.
+Even when you get a good deal on premium items, if you replace them frequently, the older items hold no value and have become a sunk cost.

 Living in a status neighborhood is not only poor value, but you will feel the need to keep buying status objects to keep up with your neighbors, who are mostly UAWs.

 The authors make the point that hyper-consumers must realize more income to afford luxury items and become more vulnerable to inflation and income tax.

 PAWs are willing to take financial risk if it is worth the reward

 PAWs are not misers who put every penny under their mattress.
 They invest their money for good returns, and will consider riskier investments if they are worth the reward.
 Many put money not only in the stock market, but also in private businesses and venture capital.